amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

 represent the front-end and should as decoupled from the backend as possible.

 Any changes to the UI should be done using a CMS (Content Management System) and should go live without the need for a deployment.
-This is needed especially in enterprise environments where there are strict rules and timelines regarding production releases.
+This is important especially in enterprise environments where there are strict rules and timelines regarding production releases.